Jugalll11/TypingTest/README.md

 # TypingTest
-This is a Java Swing GUI program that takes about 69K words from a word document and then inputs them into an arraylist Random Words are chosen from arraylist which are displayed on the screen
+This is a Java Swing GUI program that takes about 69K words from a word document and then inputs them into an arraylist.
+Random Words are chosen from arraylist which are displayed on the screen

 After you press start, the typing test starts right away with the timer on the right